 Why Not Public School?

 These are a few reasons why homeschool parents often decide to homeschool their children rather than send them to public school.
-Here are two such reasons:
+Here are four such reasons:

 Studies have revealed that homeschool students typically score higher than public school students on standardized tests.
 Parents’ level of education do not change the student’s success.1https://www.nheri.org/academic-achievement-homeschool-students/